niallc18/Web-App-DevOps-Project/README.md

 ## Security

-- **Azure** This project makes use of Azure Key Vault to ensure credentials / sensitive data is not hard-coded into the source code.
+- **Azure:** This project makes use of Azure Key Vault to ensure credentials / sensitive data is not hard-coded into the source code.
-- **Git** gitignore to prevent exposure to any files containing sensitive data.
+- **Git:** gitignore to prevent exposure to any files containing sensitive data.

 ## Technology Stack